sumhungyee/telegram_ai_gptq/README.md

 Currently, only Vicunav1.1 is supported, however, one can choose to extend this by visiting `loader.py` under the `gptq` folder, extending from the `PromptTypes` and `DelayedReply` classes.

+### Acknowledgements
+Special thanks to TheBloke for helping to debug and providing template code.